Cerebos Pacific: History

 Cerebos Pacific Limited traces its name back to 1892, when George Weddell decided to mix calcium phosphate with salt and invented dry-pouring salt.
 The brand name 'Cerebos' was derived from 'Ceres' for the Roman goddess of wheat harvest, and 'os' from the French word for 'bone.'

 Cerebos subsequently grew to include a wide range of food products.
 It acquired Brand & Company in 1959 and later acquired Rank Hovis McDougall (RHM) in 1968.

 In 1981, Cerebos Pacific Limited was formed, and in 1982 it acquired all RHM subsidiaries in the Asia-Pacific region.
 Suntory Holdings later purchased RHM shares in Cerebos Pacific Limited in 1990.
 In 2012, Cerebos was delisted from SGX and became a wholly owned subsidiary of Suntory until 2018, when its food and coffee division (including the Cerebos brand name in the Asia-Pacific region) was acquired by the Kraft Heinz Company.
-Suntory subsequently moved the health supplements division (now under Brand's brand name) to Yeo Hiap Seng Pte.
+Suntory subsequently moved the health supplements division (now under Brand's brand name) to Suntory Beverage & Food Asia Pte.
 Ltd., and CPL was deregistered from the company register of Singapore.